 g.
 Tracking Error

 Index funds use this parameter to estimate how much a fund’s performance can fluctuate regarding the index that it tracks.
-A lower tracking error is a positive indicator.
+A lower tracking error is a positive indicator

 3. How CRISIL ranks Mutual Funds

 While most ranking models use either returns or net asset value (NAV) for the purpose, CMFR evaluates both NAV and portfolio-based attributes.
-This presents a single point analysis of mutual funds by considering the quality of the asset, risk-adjusted returns, liquidity, and asset concentration.
+This presents a single-point analysis of mutual funds by considering the quality of the asset, risk-adjusted returns, liquidity, and asset concentration.

 4. CRISIL Rating from 1-star to 5-star

-CRISIL’s ratings are based on different time frames, namely 3 years, 5 years or 10 years.
+CRISIL’s ratings are based on different time frames, namely three years, 5 years or 10 years.
 Combinations of these timelines give a single measure of risk-adjusted performance of a fund.
 After calculating the ratings, the agency sets stars to these funds as per their respective percentiles.

 While the top 10% funds get 5-star ratings, the bottom 10% funds are slapped with a 1-star rating.
-The rating is a composite measure of both return and risk, which helps one figure out the ability of the funds to deliver returns, even with risks involved.
+The rating is a composite measure of both return and risk, which helps one figure out the ability of the funds to deliver returns, even with the risks involved.